batpigandme/definiendum/README.md

 # definiendum
-> **de·fin·i·en·dum** /diˌfinēˈendəm/ _noun_ a word, phrase, or symbol that is the subject of a definition, especially in a dictionary entry, or that is introduced into a logical system by being defined.<sup>＊</sup>

 📖 For those terms that come up when reading R docs that you never quite understood…
+> **de·fin·i·en·dum** /diˌfinēˈendəm/ _noun_ a word, phrase, or symbol that is the subject of a definition, especially in a dictionary entry, or that is introduced into a logical system by being defined.<a href="#definiendum"><sup>＊</sup></a>

 ---
-＊ "definiendum, n.1."
+<a id="definiendum">＊</a> "definiendum, n.1."
 OED Online.
 Oxford University Press, June 2018.
 Web.
 29 August 2018.